 Fire is Helpful, But Help Control Your Fires

 Whenever I think of camping, one of the first things I think of is a campfire.
 Roasting marshmallows, making s’mores, and cooking hotdogs are what I remember most from my childhood campfires.
 Fire can also be useful as a light source and heat source.
 Even though fires can be a very useful tool to your camping experience, you should use caution.
 Make sure your fires stay small and only burn wood that is collected on-site.
 Always use a contained site like fire rings or barrels.
 When you are finished with a fire, make sure it is entirely burned out to ash and spread the ashes to minimize the impact to local soil.

 Leave No Trace

-The best way to describe how to keep nature intact is to “Leave No Trace.”
+The best way to describe how to keep nature intact is the “Leave No Trace” principle.
 In addition to the advice above, be sure to check out the great resources at LNT.org to ensure that the ecosystems you visit stay exactly the same when you leave them.